 Are you looking for what is money multiplier, its definition formula as per the syllabus of class 12 Economics CBSE Board?.

-I have explained money multiplier from basic to advance specially for class 12 students.
+I have explained the money multiplier from basic to advance especially for class 12 students.

 Definition of Money Multiplier

 “Money multiplier refers to the process of creation of credit by the commercial banks, with the help of initial deposits made by the public and legal reserve ratio.
 It is calculated as: